South Carolina vs. Mississippi State Women's Basketball Predictions & Picks - January 7

 South Carolina Schedule Analysis

-- When the Gamecocks beat the Utah Utes (No. 15 in the AP's Top 25) on December 10 by a score of 78-69, it was their best victory of the season thus far.

-- The Gamecocks have seven wins over Quadrant 1 teams, the most in the nation.
+- The Gamecocks have seven wins versus Quadrant 1 teams, the most in the country.

 Get tickets for any college basketball game this season at Ticketmaster!